-Join David Andrade for an in-depth discussion in this video Work with the dialog to match the animation, part of Blender: Creating a Finished Character Animation.
+Join David Andrade for an in-depth discussion in this video Work with the dialog to match the animation, part of Creating a Finished Character Animation in Blender.

 - Dialog Animation could be it's own course entirely.
 To make this information a little more digestible here, we're going to cover a couple of basics: mouth shapes and timing them with the sounds.
 Okay, now let's listen in to the entire thing. - Well I'd like to see you try.
 You wouldn't last one day. - Dude, I service society by rocking, okay?
 I'm out there on the front lines liberating people with my music.
 Rocking ain't no walk in the park lady. - Alright, now I want to focus just on the mouth control because you can get most of your animation with it.